CV Hub

 • YAML-based Single Source of Truth for all resume data

-• Multi-profile system (DevOps, GameDev, etc.) via deterministic merge pipeline
+• Multi-profile system (DevOps, GameDev, etc.) via a deterministic merge pipeline

 • Automated document generation (PDF via Playwright, DOCX/TXT via docx.js)